rkilchmn/frontac24/README.md

 It forces the user to update the item with the correct price in order for the invoice to be created.

+## default customer payment branch to first allocation
+In FA, when entering a customer payment for a customer that has multiple branches, a branch must also be chosen for the customer.
+This is a step easily missed.

+BF defaults the branch to the first item in the allocation list, because usually the payment is for this particular item.
+(It would be preferable to default the branch to the allocation item actually selected, but this is more difficult to code, and still does not make any sense if the payment was for allocations to different branches).

+Note: it is unclear to me why payments have the customer branch anyway.
+The payment is allocated correctly regardless if the payment branch and the invoice branch do not match.
+I think it would be better if the branch selection was removed from the customer payment screen, but this would affect other areas of FA (customer statements?) that display or use the customer branch, and that would have to be researched.